-If the wireless LAN is turned on, the computer consumes much power, therefore shortening the amount of time you can run on battery.
-Therefore, if you are not using the WLAN or if you are in an environment that does not provided WLAN, you are recommended to turn off the WLAN by pushing the WLAN/Bluetooth button (p17) on the computer.
+If the wireless LAN is turned on, the computer consumes more power, therefore shortening the amount of time you can run on battery.
+If you are not using the WLAN or if you are in an environment that does not provide WLAN, you are recommended to turn off the WLAN by pushing the WLAN button (p15) on the computer.